Who was John Green?

 Together with the Suffern factory owners, the Smith Brothers and Green worked to obtain a Legislative Act creating a turnpike linking Suffern to Nyack.
 In 1816, around the time Green built his house, a first Act was passed by the New York Assembly authorizing the Nyack Turnpike.
 Green was in a unique position to capitalize on this development, which would have the new turnpike terminate at his property on the river.
 Once the road was built, all the Nyack men would need was regular and reliable river transportation to deliver the Ramapo manufactured goods.
 And in the years it took to plan and complete the turnpike, finally done in 1830, John Green would provide the missing catalyst that would bring all these opportunities together: steamboat service to and from Nyack.

 It is not possible to exaggerate how much Nyack and the county were changed.
 Prior to the arrival of steamship service, Nyack was a little country village with fewer than 200 people.
-The boat opened the village to the world, business and industry sprang up, new people arrived.
-In 1828, in The Saturday Evening Post, the Nyack Steamboat Association boasted in an advertisement, that ‘every exertion has been made to entertain boarders, and many houses are now in readiness to accommodate guests.’
+The boat opened the village to the world, business and industry sprang up, and new people arrived.
+In The Saturday Evening Post some time around 1828, the Nyack Steamboat Association boasted in an advertisement, that "every exertion has been made to entertain boarders, and many houses are now in readiness to accommodate guests."
 The steamboat transformed the once sleepy village into a thriving commercial center, thanks to the investment and energy of John Green.

 Green’s accomplishments extend beyond that of a steamboat pioneer and commissioner of the Nyack Turnpike.
 He was deeply involved in civic life in the community.
-In 1806, John Green was also one of the earliest trustees of the Nyack Library, a precursor of our present library.
+In 1806 John Green was also one of the earliest trustees of a Nyack library in Nyack, a precursor to the village's present library.
 In 1812, he was a founding trustee of the First Methodist Church in Nyack and was one of the two major financial donors who made possible the construction of the sandstone church that still stands on North Broadway in Upper Nyack, now known as the Old Stone Meeting House.